Introduction to referencing

 - substantiated your arguments

-References also enable the reader to find your sources of information for themselves.
+References also enable readers of your work to access your sources of information for themselves.

 When to and how to reference